MikkeFrikke/polygon-graph/README.md

 # PolygonGraph

+A simple Angular application that demonstrates how to create a polygon graph using SVG.
+The graph is interactive and allows users to visualize data in a polygonal format.

+## Prerequisites
 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.3.8.

-## Prerequisites
 ```bash
 nvm install 20
 nvm use 20